Dragon Quest VII: Soundtrack

 As with nearly every Dragon Quest game, Koichi Sugiyama composed the musical score.
 As was done for Dragon Quest VI, the original sound version was bundled with the symphonic suite in a two-disc set called Dragon Quest VII: Eden no Senshitachi Symphonic Suite + OST.
 The entire first disc and the opening track of the second disc consists of the symphonic suite, while the rest of the second disc is the original sound version.
 The Symphonic Suite was released alone on Super Audio CD later that year, and re-released in 2009.
 A disc titled Dragon Quest VII: Eden no Senshitachi on Piano was also released, and contained 27 piano-arranged tracks.
 The Symphonic Suite was later re-recorded in 2006 along with the rest of the music from the series.
-An original soundtrack for the 3DS remake was released on March 19, 2014, and features the original recordings by the Tokyo Metropolitan Symphony Orchestra from the remake.
+An original soundtrack for the 3DS remake was released on March 19, 2014, and features the original recordings by the Tokyo Metropolitan Symphony Orchestra from the Japanese version of the remake.